-Chemicals that cause injury or destruction to eyes, skin, respiratory tract or gastrointestinal tract are corrosives.
-Acids, bases, certain organics and oxidizers are included in this classification.
+Chemicals that cause injury or destruction to eyes, skin, respiratory tract, or gastro-intestinal tract are corrosives.
+Acids, bases, certain organics, and oxidizers are included in this classification.
 SDSs and chemical labels will indicate whether or not a substance is corrosive.

-At a minimum, employees should wear a goggles and gloves when handling corrosive substances.
-When splash hazards exist, a faceshield, apron, and arm guards and impervious boots should also be worn.
+At a minimum, employees should wear goggles and gloves when handling corrosive substances.
+When splash hazards exist, a face shield, apron, and arm guards and impervious boots should also be worn.
 For contact exposures, wash eyes or affected areas of the skin under an eyewash/shower unit for 15 minutes.
 Any contaminated clothing should be removed prior to using a shower unit.

 Whenever possible, it is strongly recommended that corrosive liquids be purchased in plastic-coated glass containers rather than ordinary glass.
 The plastic coating prevents the glass container from shattering in the event that the container is dropped, thus preventing potential skin contact.
 Corrosives should also be stored on corrosion-resistant surfaces.
 In areas where corrosives are used, acid/base spill kits should be available for responding to small spills.
-For spills greater than 1 liter, contact the EH&S Office for assistance.